 Western & Central Africa

-In 2011, at the government request, the CADRI Partnership facilitated a national DRR capacity assessment exercise with a strong emphasis on preparedness for emergency response and institutional arrangements.
-Due to the political events of March 2012, the capacity assessment process was only concluded in September 2015 with the validation of the report.
+In 2011, at the government request, the CADRI Partnership facilitated a DRR capacity assessment with an emphasis on preparedness for emergency response and institutional arrangements.
+Due to the political crisis of March 2012, the findings and recommendations of the capacity assessment were only validated by the government in 2015.